-Minimum for passing student must get 50% marks in both internal and external examinations.
-And, also the minimum for passing in each practical is 50% of total marks in the particular practical.

-A student, who fails in any one or more practical in the semester examination, will be permitted to reappear the practical(s) in the subsequent semester examinations.
+There are no minimum marks for passing in both internal and external examinations.
+However, the minimum for passing in each practical is 50% of total marks in the particular practical.
+A student, who fails in any one or more practical in the semester examination, will be permitted' to redo the practical(s) in the subsequent semester examinations.'

-Part - II Practicals:
+Part II Practicals :